SocketCluster/socketcluster/README.md

 ## Change log

+**16 January 2016** (v4.2.0)

+- The schedulingPolicy option (http://socketcluster.io/#!/docs/api-socketcluster) is now 'rr' by default (except on Windows) - After doing some stress testing on large 8-core Linux EC2 instances, the 'rr' policy turned out to be much better at distributing load across multiple CPU cores.
+The downside of the 'rr' policy is that all connections pass through a central master process but that process turned out to be extremely efficient.
+It's not a perfect solution but it's much better than letting the Linux OS handle it.

 **05 January 2016** (v4.0.0)

 - Middleware functions used to have different arguments (depending on the middleware type); now they are all in the format ```function (req, next) {...}```.